-- 1. In uncontested Probate proceedings, electronic service is governed by Probate Code section 1215(c).
+- 1. In uncontested Probate proceedings, electronic service of documents is governed by Probate Code section 1215(c).
 All parties who wish to consent to electronic service must file a Consent to Electronic Service and Notice of Electronic Service Address (JC Form #EFS-005-CV) with the court and serve a copy on all parties who have appeared in the action.
 Any party who wishes to withdraw consent to electronic service must file a Withdrawal of Consent to Electronic Service (JC Form #EFS-006) with the court and serve a copy on all parties who have appeared in the action. - 2.
-In contested Probate proceedings, electronic service is governed by Code of Civil Procedure section 1010.6.
+In contested Probate proceedings, electronic service of documents is governed by Code of Civil Procedure section 1010.6.
 Self-represented litigants who wish to consent to electronic service must file a Consent to Electronic Service and Notice of Electronic Service Address (JC Form #EFS-005-CV) with the court and serve a copy on all parties who have appeared in the action.
 A self-represented litigant who wishes to withdraw consent to electronic service must file a Withdrawal of Consent to Electronic Service (JC Form #EFS-006) with the court and serve a copy on all parties who have appeared in the action.
-Express consent is not required for represented parties in contested matters.
+Express consent is not required for represented parties in contested matters. - 3.
+In both uncontested and contested Probate proceedings, a Consent to Electronic Service and Notice of Electronic Service Address (JC Form #EFS-005-CV) is required for electronic service of notice of an exparte application on a self-represented litigant.

-(Adopted 1/1/2015; Rev. 1/1/2016; Rev. 1/1/2017; Rev. 1/1/2019; Rev. 1/1/2020; Rev. 1/1/2021; Rev. 1/1/2022; Rev. 1/1/2023; Rev. 1/1/2024; Rev. 1/1/2025)
+(Adopted 1/1/2015; Rev. 1/1/2016; Rev. 1/1/2017; Rev. 1/1/2019; Rev. 1/1/2020; Rev. 1/1/2021; Rev. 1/1/2022; Rev. 1/1/2023; Rev. 1/1/2024; Rev. 1/1/2025; Rev. 1/1/2026)